nikhilSriva/Arcane/README.md

 ### Unveiling the Bug: The Key to the Fix

-After successfully navigating the eligibility check puzzle, the next step is to pinpoint the exact reason behind the application's strange behavior.
-Don't just jump to fixing the code!
-Your mission is to identify the root cause of the bug – the specific element in the code that's causing the unexpected results.
+You've identified the weirdness in the eligibility checks, but don't just jump in with a fix!
+The real challenge lies in uncovering the root cause, the sneaky bug making things wonky.

-Once you've identified the culprit, explain what's causing the issue and propose a solution that rectifies the problem.
-This will demonstrate your debugging prowess and understanding of the code's logic.
+Think like a code detective.
+Isolate the culprit, understand why it's causing trouble, and then propose a solution that sets things straight.
+This is how you'll truly showcase your debugging mastery!

-This revised version emphasizes the importance of understanding the root cause, not just applying a quick fix.
-It also highlights the need for a clear explanation alongside the proposed solution.